jeanboutros/jeanboutros/README.md

 **Product & Engineering Leadership:**
 - Defined and implemented data architecture framework serving BI and analytics customers across the organisation
 - Collaborate with product and business stakeholders to translate requirements into scalable technical solutions
-- Balance engineering excellence with delivery velocity — ship iteratively while maintaining system reliability
+- Deploy incremental improvements while maintaining uptime
-- Established principles and standards for data quality and processing, improving reliability by measurable margins
+- Established principles and standards for data quality and processing, reducing incidents by 80%

 **Technical Delivery:**
 - Engineered automated CI/CD pipelines with GitHub Actions, increasing deployment frequency and reducing incidents